SantoriniDave.com

 We’ve covered our favorite neighborhoods to visit and stay in more detail below, but with more time these districts are also worth checking out.

 • FC Barcelona at Camp Nou: One of the world’s best soccer teams is based at the legendary Camp Nou stadium, west of the city center in Les Corts district.
 Fans can tour the stadium and visit the FC Barcelona Museum.
-The best hotels nearby are the Hotel Sofia and NH Barcelona Stadium, but there’s no need to spend the night out here.
+The best hotels nearby are the Grand Hyatt Barcelona and NH Barcelona Stadium, but there’s no need to spend the night out here.
 Note that the local Collblanc metro station becomes jam-packed on match days.

 • There’s not much point in staying near Barcelona-El Prat Airport southwest of the city unless you have an early flight – the nearest hotels are nothing special.
 If you do need to stay here due to a very late or early flight, the Sleep&Fly inside Terminal 1 is adequate and is very convenient.
 Otherwise Hotel Barcelona Aeropuerto and the cheaper (but further away) Best Western Plus Alfa Aeropuerto aren’t bad.